Heart of Glass (song): Music video

-The "Heart of Glass" promotional video was directed by Stanley Dorfman.
+The "Heart of Glass" music video was directed by Stanley Dorfman.
 Contrary to popular belief, it was not filmed at the Studio 54 nightclub; Chris Stein said that "in the video, there's a shot of the legendary Studio 54, so everyone thought we shot the video there, but it was actually in a short-lived club called the Copa or something".
 The video begins with footage of New York City at night before joining Blondie on stage.
 Then, the video alternates between close-ups of Debbie Harry's face as she lip-syncs and mid-distance shots of the entire band.
 Harry said, "For the video, I wanted to dance around but they told us to remain static, while the cameras moved around.
 God only knows why.
 Maybe we were too clumsy."

-In the video Harry wears a silver asymmetrical dress designed by Stephen Sprouse.
+In the video, Harry wears a silver asymmetrical dress designed by Stephen Sprouse.
 To create the dress, Sprouse photo-printed a picture of television scan lines onto a piece of fabric, and then, according to Harry, "put a layer of cotton fabric underneath and a layer of chiffon on top, and then the scan-lines would do this op-art thing."
 The popularity of the song helped Sprouse's work earn a lot of exposure from the media.
 Harry also said that the T-shirts used by the male members of the band in the video were made by herself.

 "Draped in a sheer, silver Sprouse dress," Kris Needs summarized while writing for Mojo Classic, "Debbie sang through gritted teeth, while the boys cavorted with mirror balls".
 Studying Harry's attitude in the "effortlessly cool" video, musician and writer Pat Kane felt she "exuded a steely confidence about her sexual impact...
 The Marilyn do has artfully fallen over, and she's in the funkiest of dresses: one strap across her shoulder, swirling silks around about her.
 Her iconic face shows flickers of interest, amidst the boredom and ennui of the song's lyrics."
 Kane also noted that the band members fooling around with disco balls, "taking the mickey out of their own disco fixation."
-Reviewing the Greatest Hits: Sound & Vision DVD for Pitchfork, Jess Harvell wrote that while "owning your own copy of 'Heart of Glass' may not seem as cool [anymore]... there's the always luminous Deborah Harry, who would give boiling asparagus an erotic charge, all while looking too bored to live."
+Reviewing the 2005 Greatest Hits: Sound & Vision DVD for Pitchfork, Jess Harvell wrote that while "owning your own copy of 'Heart of Glass' may not seem as cool [anymore]... there's the always luminous Deborah Harry, who would give boiling asparagus an erotic charge, all while looking too bored to live."